Twoure/KissNetwork.bundle/README.md

 ## Issues

 ##### General
-- First time the Channel runs (this means ever, not every time it starts just the first time) you need to wait about 20-30 seconds for the headers to be set.
+- First time channel runs after installation or an upgrade, you may see a message saying to wait untile the headers are cached.
+This is normal behavior.
-- If the headers are not set before Plex Framework tries to scrape the site then an error will occur.
-- Kissasian.com (Drama) has a very short cache time for its cookies, about 30-45 minutes.
-This can bog down the Search function (only if Drama section enabled) since the Drama section will need re-caching after 30 minutes have passed since the last time it was cached.
-You should notice a 5 second delay if it is re-caching the Drama section (or any one of the sites, if two sites have to re-cache then it may take 10 seconds etc...).
 - Episode, Movie, VideoClip data may be incorrect depending on how the shows are archived on the Kiss sites.
 I've accounted for most variations but some info will still be incorrect.

 ##### Anime, Cartoon, Drama, Manga, Comics
 - Hosted behind Cloudflare so added a modified version of [cloudflare-scrape](https://github.com/Anorov/cloudflare-scrape) as a work around
-- **Kisscartoon** has no "Mature" filter/genre so my Adult Prefs Optioin cannot filter out Adult Cartoons
+- **Kisscartoon** has no "Mature" filter/genre so my Adult Prefs Option cannot filter out Adult Cartoons
-- Cover art does not load for Videos
-  - Plex Framework does not allow me to set headers for directory object thumbs, still looking into this issue
-  - I have added a local cover image caching option to work around cloudflare

 ##### Manga, Comics
 - Kissmanga/ReadComicOnline is not the most useful reader for the _Plex Web_ client, but works reasonably well for Smart Phones, PMP, and PHT.